 5. Price Skimming

 Opposite of Market Penetration Strategy, you price your product high initially and lower it as new competitors enter the market.
-It sets a high value at the very start itself, making room for only premium high-ticket clients.
+It sets a high value at the very start, making room for only premium high-ticket clients.
 This will drive your profits faster and help grow a loyal sustainable client base.

 Again, this isn’t your average pricing strategy.
 You can use this if your product or service is perceived to add a lot of value.
 Let’s take a Zero-Turn mower (ZTR) for example.
 With precision steering, distinctive lap bar controls, and high mobility, most professional landscapers consider it the fastest way to cut a lawn.
-If your services include ZTRs, you should consider pricing your service high at least initially.
+If your services include ZTRs, you should consider pricing your service high, at least initially.

 Whichever service you offer, you should be able to justify the high prices for your products and services.
 If not priced well, it might struggle in the launch phase itself.

 Still, confused?
-Well, no strategy is foolproof
+Well, no strategy of how to price and quote landscaping jobs is foolproof

 You can experiment with strategies to find what works best for your landscaping business.
 Assess your needs and objectives at the start before you decide.
 Do not be afraid to vary your strategy with what you have to offer.